shawntabrizi/rust-state-machine/5/template/README.md

 	}
 	```

 You can confirm at this point that everything should still be compiling, and that you haven't made any small errors.
+Warnings are okay.

 Next we will actually start to **use** this module.